averybbennett-ctrl/Avery-Bennett/README.md

 - Conducted a comprehensive analysis of Ontario’s minimum wage policy, combining qualitative and quantitative methods to evaluate its social costs, benefits, and stakeholder impacts.
 - Examined historical context, policy evolution, and economic theory, including Efficiency Wage Theory, Neoclassical Theory, and Post-Keynesian Institutional approaches.
 - Used empirical data to assess employment trends, poverty reduction, income distribution, and business performance, highlighting trade-offs between worker protection and economic impact.
-- Findings indicate that while wage increases improve financial security, productivity, and aggregate spending, they pose challenges for small businesses, may lead to job reductions for youth and part-time workers**, and require careful policy design to minimize negative externalities.
+- Findings indicate that while wage increases improve financial security, productivity, and aggregate spending, they pose challenges for small businesses, may lead to job reductions for youth and part-time workers, and require careful policy design to minimize negative externalities.
 - Policy recommendations included gradual, indexed wage increases, targeted support for small businesses, and enhanced social welfare programs to mitigate inequities and improve outcomes.

 ## Current Projects
 **Causal Analysis of Goalie Performance**
 - Investigated the causal effect of the number of starts on goalie performance in professional hockey.
-- Cleaned and analyzed datasets, applying regression and econometric techniques to determine the relationship between playing time and save percentage.
+- Cleaned and analyzed datasets, applying regression and econometric techniques to determine the relationship between the number of starts and save percentage.
 - Developed a Two Stage Least Squares model in R code, with visualizations to summarize findings.

 ---